SEEd Project Garden

 You can become a SEEd worker (paid position), volunteer at drop-ins or even schedule a garden tour—this is a place for students of all majors!

-For more information about the SEEd garden and its opportunities, please contact Dr. Fung at mkfung@CalLutheran.edu.
+For more information about the SEEd garden and its opportunities, please contact Dr. Sam Thomas at sthomas@CalLutheran.edu.

 Bianca Flores